RahulVijayam/laravel-ecommerce-project/readme.md

 ## Generate Sample Data ( Optional)
 1. Remove tables(products, users) from the  database.
-2. Download new tables  using the link https://github.com/RahulVijayam/ecommerce/tree/master/public/sql
+2. Run two files present in this link https://github.com/RahulVijayam/ecommerce/tree/master/public/sql on your database
-3. Now, Just drag and drop the products and users tables to your database
-4. Finished, Now Check it in your browser using http://127.0.0.1:8000
+3. Finished, Now Check it in your browser using http://127.0.0.1:8000

 ### Dashboard Details
 - Admin : http://127.0.0.1:8000/admin-dash